capnramses/apg/Readme.md

 | apg_malloc | memory functions leak checker | C |
 | apg_maths | 3d maths for graphics/games | C, C++, JavaScript |

+## TODO

+* move unfinished and/or garbagey bits into private repo

 ## license

 This is free and unencumbered software released into the public domain.